MoulberyAES/Analytiqs/README.md

 # Analytiqs
-A frontend for https://sky.coflnet.com inside minecraft
-For fabric 1.21.5 see [here](https://github.com/Coflnet/SkyblockmodFabric)
+A frontend for analytiqs price comparison mod inside minecraft For fabric 1.21.5 see [here](https://github.com/Coflnet/SkyblockmodFabric)